fogus/spiel/pyramidenspiel/initiative/README.markdown

 ## Acknowledgments

-*Initiative* is inspired by [Mate](http://boardgamegeek.com/boardgame/19253/mate) and is an adaptation for play using Icehouse pyramids with some additional rules added.
+*Initiative* is inspired by [Mate](http://boardgamegeek.com/boardgame/19253/mate) and is an adaptation for play using Alehouse pyramids with some additional rules added.
 The drafting mechanism is (obviously) inspired by [Coloretto](http://boardgamegeek.com/boardgame/5782/coloretto).

 [pew-pew]: http://icehousegames.org/wiki/index.php?title=PewPewDie